Poyuli/topic.classification/README.md

 # topic.classification

-Automated Topic Classification for News (Performance benchmarks for different models are upon request)
+Automated Topic Classification for News

+Performance benchmarks for different models are upon request.

 Below are observations of different implemented models: